jackm245/aminaseninja.github.io/_posts/2018-03-13-Python-Lesson-2.md

     <th class="lb">How did I learn?
 What strategies were effective? </th>
   </tr>
   <tr>
     <td>Right at the beginning of the lesson, I leart many new commands.
-These included: wn=turtle.Screen(), wn.bgcolor("lightblue")
+These included: wn=turtle.Screen(), wn.bgcolor("lightblue"), t.begin_fill(), t.fillcolor("pink").The first of these commands allows us to just type wn instead of turtle.Screen().
+The second allows us to use the wn but also changes the back ground colour to any colour of our chosing.
+In thhis exmaple, I chose light blue, however, you can tyoe any colour you want by name or also use hexadecimal to enter any colour.
 <img src="https://github.com/jackm245/jackm245.github.io/blob/master/images/1triangle.PNG?raw=true">